eLifeAmbassadors/Intersectionality-lab-manual/README.md

 ## Acknowledgments

 We would like to thank eLife Community staff for their support, and the eLife Community Ambassadors who have translated the guidelines: Humberto Debat (Spanish) and Melanie Krause (German).
+Images (except for Intersectionality logo) created with Biorender.com.